etorreborre/registry/doc/motivation.md

 companyEncoder    (Company ds)    = obj ["department" .= arr (departmentEncoder <$> ds)]
 ```

 Once given a `companyEncoder` you can encode any `Company`, great!
 However you are restricted to just one implementation.
-If you want to change some of the field names, for example use better fields names for the `employeeEncoder`, `name` and `age` instead of `n` and `a`, the best you can do is redefine your encoders:
+If you want to change some of the field names, for example use better fields names for the `employeeEncoder`, `name` and `age` instead of `n` and `a`, you need redefine *all* your encoders and "thread" a specific `employeeEncoder` from the top:
 ```haskell
 employeeEncoder' (Employee n a)  = obj ["name" .= nameEncoder a, "age" .= ageEncode a]